Food: The one issue that transcends boundaries and borders

 A refugee kitchen

-All I realize is cooking, which mightn’t make me the friendly character possible to tell you any of this.
-My Maori, by no means thoughts my jumbled vowels, aren’t a great deal use when traveling within the Middle East.
-Luckily, you don’t have to speak the equal language to speak approximately food.
-And Syrians love talking around food.
+All I know is cooking, which mightn’t make me the friendly character who would possibly tell you any of this.
+My Maori, by no means, think my jumbled vowels aren’t a great use when traveling within the Middle East.
+You don’t have to speak an equal language to speak about food.
+And Syrians love talking about food.

+The conversation turned unavoidable as sleeves of unleavened bread, doubling as napkin and utensil, were handed around in a merry-pass-round of chatter interspersed by groans of delight.
 In Azraq, a refugee camp in Jordan about half of the scale of Galway, the family of Um Haya and Abu Haya had made a small but tidy domestic in a steel-paneled haven.
-A solitary bulb lit up a windowless kitchen in which they’d stored up for an oven that changed into at the third or fourth iteration of its life.
+A solitary bulb lit up a windowless kitchen where they’d stored up an oven that changed into the third or fourth iteration of its life.

 Related Posts